Massive explosion at gas refinery in Philadelphia: reports

 Four SEPTA transit routes have been diverted because of the fire.

-The complex produced 335,000 barrels of crude oil daily.
+The complex produced 335,000 barrels of oil daily.
 Philadelphia Energy Solutions says the oil refining complex is the largest on the U.S. Eastern Seaboard.

 This is a developing story.
 Check back for updates.
 The Associated Press contributed to this report.